 Photoscape: Super duper neat, free photo editing software.
 Really easy to use, with a lot of great photo frames and filtres.
 It’s also very lightweight so your computer will likely run it just great.
 I use it to edit some of my pictures and for adding frames to the pictures in my story.

-Inkscape: I use this for adding text to pictures, as well as making graphics and such for the blog and story.
+Affinity Designer: I use this for adding text to pictures, as well as making graphics and such for the blog and story.
 I also use it for creating patterns.
+It is not free.
+A free alternative, which isn’t too bad, is Inkscape.

 Krita: A free program that is just amazing for artists.
 Has tablet support and you can pretty much do everything artsy your heart could desire.
 I draw in this a lot, but for this blog, I’ve used it for some of my dividers and some of my ‘previous/next’ buttons.
 The text tools in it are absolute rubbish, though, hence Inkscape.